TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - fix client being unable to reconnect
 	- the effects are being made unpredictable due to being thrown

-- check if steam engine works when item is thrown

 - when re-exporting
 	- fix spells
 	- remnants